michaelrpierce/michaelrpierce.github.io/essays/asking-questions-effectively.md

 title: Asking Questions Effectively
 date: 2021-28-01
 labels:
   - Questions
   - StackOverflow
   - Research
 ---
+## Introduction

 Eric Raymond's [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html) provides a helpful guideline when it comes to asking technical questions.
 The introduction of the document provides an excellent insight into what kind of mindsight makes a question